The Evolution of Transformation

 Transformation is not about updating your technology.
 It is about upgrading your strategic thinking.
 Transformation is a process and an enabler of progress.
 The drivers for transformation need to be internal, and tied to personal goals and objectives for growth and development of organizational abilities, for it to make a real impact.

-Research indicates that the human experience is vital to raising an organization’s Digital IQ (HBR).
+Research indicates that the human experience is vital to raising an organization’s Digital IQ (Harvard Business Review).
 So maybe it’s time to think whether putting our personal goals onto our digital space and mixing them up a bit, might be the right recipe for a successful transformation?